Are bullying prevention assemblies worth it?

-Over the past five years I’ve done bullying prevention assemblies at over 500 schools, and I’ve often heard people say, “Ya know… if this helps even one person, it’s totally worth it!”
+Over the past five years I’ve done bullying prevention assemblies at over 800 schools, and sometimes people will ask me, “Are bullying prevention assemblies worth it?”
+And the most common way to respond is something like, “Ya know… if it helps even one person, then it’s totally worth it!”

-I always nod in agreement because every single life is infinitely valuable.
-On the other hand, I’ve always thought of it as just a nice saying.
-I mean, if it only helps one student, is it worth it financially?
-Honestly, I couldn’t live with myself if my speeches and curriculum only helped a small number of kids.
+But is that really true?
+One the one hand, I agree with this idea because every life has infinite value.
+On the other hand, if it only helps one student, is it worth the financial investment and the time investment for the school?
+Honestly, I couldn’t live with myself if my school assemblies and bullying prevention curriculum only helped a small number of kids and teens.
 Thankfully I’ve seen the proof and received the thank-you letters, so I don’t doubt the effectiveness of my program.
-I’ve only ever doubted the statement about the one person.
+But sometimes I still wonder…

-Recently it dawned on me that the answer to this question is a resounding YES.
+Recently it dawned on me that the answer to the question is a resounding YES.

-That might seem strange to you, or idealist, or ever arrogant, but let me prove it to you.
+That might seem strange, or idealist, or ever arrogant, but let me prove it to you.
 Let me show you how it’s worth it not just in sentiment, but in practical matters too, as in… dollars and cents.